sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 I had joined Twitter for the following reasons

-- For networking opportunities
+- Learn more about my niche, it's people and networking opportunities
 - The serendipity aspect / to increase my luck by increasing visibility.
 Follow [David](https://twitter.com/david_perell/status/1222946373445869568?s=20&t=-G7q40eUDMARMKiY1nwEqw)
-- Learn more about my niche and the related people
-- Discuss my ideas, find a tribe who resonates or gives feedback
+- Find tribes to discuss my ideas
-- To sharpen my writing and thinking skills
+- To sharpen my writing & thinking skills

-My goals changed a bit later or you can say I discovered some more goals/reasons
+New goals added as my journey and intent unfolded

 - entertainment
 - shitposting (oversimplifying: sort of memes but text version)
 - talking to new people, each offering different perspectives.
 My DMs vary from age 16 to 60.
 The variety of people I met here, the things they told, even found some absolutely amazing mentors.
-- entertainment and drama again
+- entertainment and drama (yes again)

 (not mentioning any more here xD)